 It is important to us that our properties are maintained to a high standard to ensure the comfort and safety of our tenants.
+How can we improve?

 Our major repairs programme was impacted by Covid but was able to recommence in 2021.
-We have tried hard to push ahead with our kitchen refurbishments and 62 were completed in the year.
-We have also been able to restart our stock condition surveys to ensure we can plan accurately for future major repairs.
+In the year we pushed ahead with £1.66m of Major Repairs.
+This included window replacements and the second phase of kitchen replacements.
+We continue our stock condition surveys to ensure we can plan accurately for future major repairs.
 We will continue to involve you in all aspects of our service.

-Performance Report To Tenants 2021/2022

-Average hours to complete emergency repairs - 3.7 hours
+Performance Report to Customers 2022/2023 Average hours to complete emergency repairs - 3.7 hours What does this mean?

 We aim to carry out/attend to emergency repairs within 4 hours.
-On average, for the 955 emergency repairs reported, we did this in 3.7 hours.
+On average, for the 1,233 emergency repairs reported, we did this in 3.7 hours.

 We want to ensure your safety and protect your homes/our properties.
+How can we improve?